 What you can do

-- Write down your key medical information, including any other conditions with which you've been diagnosed as well as the names of all medications, vitamins or supplements that you're taking.
+- Write down key medical information, including other conditions you have as well as the names of all medications, vitamins or supplements you take.

-- Write down any possible causes of injury to the affected area.
+- Write down possible causes of injury to the affected area.

 - Write down questions to ask your doctor.

 Preparing a list of questions will help you make the most of your time with your doctor.
 For DISH, some basic questions to ask include:

 - What's the most likely cause of my symptoms?

 - Are there other possible causes for my symptoms?